JohannesOehm/hapi-utils/Readme.md

 observation.getReferenceRangeFirstRep().setHigh(high);
 ```

-can be rewritten with Kotlin and this package as
+This be easily rewritten with Kotlin and this package as:

 ```kotlin
 val observation = Observation().apply {